jennymalmoe/AbsoluteFitness/README.md

 * [Google Fonts](https://fonts.google.com/) - used to import fonts.
 * [W3C Markup Validator](https://validator.w3.org/) - used to check html validity.
 * [W3C CSS Validator](https://validator.w3.org/) - used to check css.
-* [Chrome DevTools](https://developer.chrome.com/docs/devtools/)  - used Lighthouse to check sites performance and responsiveness.
+* [Chrome DevTools](https://developer.chrome.com/docs/devtools/)  - used Lighthouse to check sites performance and the dev tool to check responsiveness.
 * [Unsplash](https://unsplash.com/) - Images used were obtained from Unsplash.
 * [Am I Responsive](http://ami.responsivedesign.is/) - used for testing responsiveness of the site and mock up image.
 * [Google Maps](https://www.google.se/maps) - used for map image.